JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

 7. Future Work:

-    Take home: There are remaining issues from the previous chapters and more knowledge we may encode.
-The depth and breadth of domain knowledge covered can be generally improved, but we can also work towards what has been embedded in Haskell.
+    Take home:

+    - ModelKinds: the models can continue to be examined, and more relationships between them and 'code' can be made, so that they can find their way into the generated source code.

+    - Typing: more terms can be added, typed representations of external functions and variables can be added, and numeric expressions lack information about dimension and units.

+    - ChunkDB: UIDs and the Chunk types themselves are left largely as 'unknowns'.

     Outline: N/A.

 8. Conclusion:

-    Take home & Outline: _I imagine the take-home message of the “Conclusion” chapter would be a re-statement of the “take home” of the “Introduction.”
+    Take home: _I imagine the take-home message of the “Conclusion” chapter would be a re-statement of the “take home” of the “Introduction.”
 The outline will likely need to be based on everything else._